 Emmanuel puts skin on God’s love.
 I hope you will be encouraged as you read the amazing display of God’s love for you.
 When you finish reading this, I hope you will ask yourself a critical question (see below).
 Read More …

 It’s hard to manage a life loss at Christmas.
 A season that should be filled with joy, cheer, and hope.
 But for you – it’s just not!
 You may feel you are drowning in sadness . . . cut off from good things . . . observing others’ joy as a dream . . . wanting so badly for hope and cheer – yet not wanting to let go of your loss.
 So, what can you do?

-Last article we talked about Depression and the Holidays.
 It’s hard to jump into cheer and joy when your heart is hurting.
 But Christmas is still going to come.
 How do you get through the holidays if you are grieving or depressed?
 What do you do with sadness in the holiday season?